ait-energy/ariadne-json-route-format/README.md

   -> this reduces LOC, allows for easier changes, allows for flexible changing the state
      (now you can't peek into a builder and the final object is immutable, which is getting burdensome when creating routes)
+- v4 schema generation
+- add meaningful toString-methods for all classes